Bishop's Opening: Other lines

-Classical Defense: 2...Bc5
+Classical Variation: 2...Bc5

-The Classical Defense (also known as the Boi Variation) is Black's symmetrical response, 2...Bc5.

-White can then transpose into the Vienna Game (3.Nc3) or the Giuoco Piano (3.Nf3 Nc6), or remain in the Bishop's Opening with the Wing Gambit (3.b4) or the Philidor Variation (3.c3).
-The main line of the Philidor Variation runs: 3.c3 Nf6 4.d4 exd4 5.e5 d5!
-6.exf6 dxc4 7.Qh5 0-0 8.Qxc5 Re8+ 9.Ne2 d3 10.Be3.
-Transpositions into the King's Gambit Declined and the Giuoco Piano are also possible after 3.d3.
+The Classical Variation (also known as the Boi Variation) is Black's symmetrical response, 2...Bc5.
+White can then transpose into the Vienna Game (3.Nc3) or the Giuoco Piano (3.Nf3 Nc6), or remain in the Bishop's Opening, such as with the Philidor Variation (3.c3).
+Transpositions into the King's Gambit Declined and the Giuoco Pianissimo are also possible after 3.d3.